Table of Contents

 Types of Life Insurance and Why It Matters

 Not all types of life insurance policies impact Medicaid eligibility in the same way.
 In brief, there are two commonly purchased types of life insurance policies: term life insurance and whole life insurance.
 Term life insurance is exempt (non-countable) from Medicaid’s asset limit, while whole life insurance is not exempt.
 Said another way, whole life insurance is counted towards the asset limit.
-(Learn more about Medicaid’s asset limit below).
+(Learn more about Medicaid’s asset limit further below in this article).

 Term life insurance does not impact Medicaid eligibility, as it is not counted towards the asset limit.
 This type of insurance policy provides coverage for a limited period of time, which may be as little as one year and as great as 30 years, before the policy expires.
 If the policyholder dies within the designated period of coverage, a death benefit will be paid out to the beneficiaries.
 If the policyholder does not pass away while the policy is in effect, the policy expires and no benefit is paid out.
 Term life insurance does not accumulate a cash value, which means the policy cannot be cashed out and has no value to the policyholder.
 This is why it is exempt from Medicaid’s asset limit.